-The Recording Arts curriculum includes extensive practical experience in styles ranging from jazz, rock, and popular music to classical opera, chamber, choral and orchestral.
-In addition to regular laboratory sessions with live musical groups of all styles, students serve as recording engineers for all Peabody performances, some of which include providing an audio for livestreaming.
-All recording majors are expected to work in the recording studios throughout the course of their enrollment as part of the College Work Study program.
+The Recording Arts and Sciences curriculum includes extensive practical recording engineering experience in styles ranging from jazz, rock, and popular music to classical opera, chamber, choral, and orchestral.
+In addition to regular studio sessions with live musical groups, students serve as recording engineers for all Peabody performances, some of which require realtime mixing for a broadcast livestream.
+All recording majors are expected to work in the recording studios throughout the course of their enrollment and are compensated through the College Work Study program or part-time employmen.
 Following their third year, students complete an internship with a company or individual specializing in the area of the industry in which they intend to pursue a career following graduation.